 - Assigned seating in each classroom.

-- Staff will physically distance whenever possible.
+- Staff will physically distance themselves whenever possible, we will strive for 6 feet between adults.

 - Hand washing and sanitizing will be required throughout all buildings.